localstack/localstack.github.io/content/blog/2023-11-16-announcing-localstack-30-general-availability/index.md

 ---
 title: Announcing LocalStack 3.0 General Availability!
-description: We are excited to announce the release of LocalStack 3.0 featuring enhanced AWS services, Chaos Engineering tools, IAM Policy Stream, Desktop Application, improved performance and more!
+description: We are excited to announce the release of LocalStack 3.0, which features enhanced AWS services, Chaos Engineering tools, IAM Policy Stream, Desktop Application, improved performance, and more!
-lead: We are excited to announce the release of LocalStack 3.0 featuring enhanced AWS services, Chaos Engineering tools, IAM Policy Stream, Desktop Application, improved performance and more!
+lead: We are excited to announce the release of LocalStack 3.0, which features enhanced AWS services, Chaos Engineering tools, IAM Policy Stream, Desktop Application, improved performance, and more!
 date: 2023-11-16
 lastmod: 2023-11-16
 images: ['localstack-3.0.png']